Stumpf, Walter E

 • Localization of steroid hormone binding sites in early chick embryos (with J.-M. Gasc).

-• First demonstration and mapping of ecdysteroid binding sites in insect tissues and brain (with H-J. Bidmon).
+• First demonstration and mapping of ecdysteroid binding sites in insect tissues and brain (witn H.-J. Bidmon).

 • Identification of 2-deoxyglucose high activity neurons in medulla oblongata (with G. Duncan).

-• Measurement of Target Bioavailability and Target Pharmacokinetics,time and dose comparisons
+• Measurement of Target Bioavailability and Target Pharmacokinetics,

 • Prediction of Action, Side Effects, and Toxicity,

-• Validation of In Vitro and High-Throughput Procedures
+• Validation of In Vitro and High-Throughput Procedures, Non-invasive Imaging,

-• Construction of Drug-Target Homunculus from qualitative-quantitative microautoradiographic data enables functional finger-printing of a specific drug, facilitates comparisons among drugs and analogs, and provides convenient surveys of sites of action for pharmaceutical companies, regulatory agencies, clinicians, and even patients.
+• Construction of a Drug-Target Homunculus from qualitative-quantitative microautoradiographic data enables functional fingerprinting of a specific drug, facilitates comparisons among drugs and analogs, and provides convenient surveys for regulatory agencies, clinicians, and patients.

 Books